tnfigueiredo/-tiny-bank/README.md

     (Feel free to cut down as much as you need to fit the solution into the time you have available)

 Based on this statement I decided to take some time to write some scratches for the requirements and to register design decisions.
+Decisions will be recorded using the Architectural Decision Records approach.
+This make it easier to understand all the assumptions taken during the project development.
 I'll try to follow a BDD and Agile Modeling approach for that.
 The idea is to keep documentation as simple as possible, and also describe the requirements trying to follow a testing approach that can allow me to validate the requirements for the proposed features.

 To allow me to bring more visibility to the approach and reasoning applied, I'll try to follow a "baby steps" commit approach.
 This will make it possible to have an idea of the whole process related to the progress of the activity.